Codecademy/docs/CONTRIBUTING.md

 Well, you are at the right place, because Codecademy Docs is the perfect open-contribution project for you to get started.
 Every part of [Codecademy Docs](https://www.codecademy.com/resources/docs) content (entries, documentation, and translations) is written by amazing creative folks like yourself.

-Thanks for your interest; we'd love to work with you! 💖
+So thanks for your interest; we'd love to work with you! 💖

 ## How do I contribute?